STUDENTS SERVICES AND SPECIAL EDUCATION PROGRAM

 Specific learning disability Visual impairment, including blindness

-I look forward to serving you and your children at AEE.
+I look forward to serving you and your children at AJHAE.

 Dr. Israel I. Koppisch